-Gradescope is a tool used to administer and grade online or digitized paper-based homework, quizzes, and exams with open-ended or multiple-choice questions.
+Gradescope is a tool used to administer and grade online or digitized paper-based homework, quizzes, and exams with open-ended or multiple-choice questions, including bubble sheets.
 The grading is collaborative, as many co-instructors can grade the same assessment in real time together with an adaptable rubric.
 To reduce grading bias, the program enables blind-grading for all responses to one question at a time, as well as the ability to give efficient, detailed feedback on each question.
 Some features are AI assisted, making the grading efficient for multiple choice and some types of open-ended questions.
-Gradescope enrollment can sync with your Sakai course enrollment and gradebook.
+Gradescope enrollment can sync with your Sakai and Canvas course enrollment and gradebook.

 Important Announcement: We have decided to retire our services with Digital Desk, and all instructors will need to fully convert to Gradescope for all bubble sheet exam grading by August 1, 2022.
 We have compiled an FAQ to answer what we anticipate will be the most common questions about this change.
 Thank you for your understanding.